GBDeepaPriya/Prompt_Evaluation_Framework/README.md

-# 🧠 PromptEval – LLM Prompt Evaluation Framework
+# 🧠 Prompt Evaluation Framework

-PromptEval is a framework for evaluating and refining prompts using both **automated metrics** (BLEU, F1) and **LLM-assisted evaluation (ChatGPT)**.
+Prompt Evaluation framework for evaluating and refining prompts using both **automated metrics** (BLEU, F1) and **LLM-assisted evaluation (ChatGPT)**.
 It helps identify weak prompts, generate improved versions, and visualize the results in a dashboard.

 ---